javascript-tutorial/en.javascript.info/6-async/03-promise-chaining/article.md

   });
 ```

-The code works.
-But there's a potential problem in it, a typical error of those who begin to use promises.
+The code works, see comments about the details, but it should be quite self-descriptive.
+Although, there's a potential problem in it, a typical error of those who begin to use promises.

-Look at the line `(*)`: how can we do something *after* the avatar is removed?
+Look at the line `(*)`: how can we do something *after* the avatar has finished showing and gets removed?
 For instance, we'd like to show a form for editing that user or something else.
 As of now, there's no way.

 To make the chain extendable, we need to return a promise that resolves when the avatar finishes showing.

-Here's how:
+Like this:

 ```js run
 fetch('/article/promise-chaining/user.json')